The New Volunteer Program

 Photography - Taking a shift to photograph animals and send them to our computer people to put on our site (this is good for a team of two - excellent parent/child opportunity).

-Manual Labor - Cleaning yards, cleaning crates, kennels, moving things around, mowing, weed-eating, gutter cleaning, tree trimming, unfolding & rolling newspapers (invaluable), building shelves, painting, anything that looks like it needs to be done.
+Manual Labor - Cleaning yards, cleaning crates, kennels, moving things around, mowing, weed-eating, gutter cleaning, tree trimming, unfolding & preparing newspapers (invaluable), building shelves, painting, anything that looks like it needs to be done.

 Cat Care – Includes cage care and cleaning practices to keep our cats/kittens safe.
 Training will also include how to handle cats properly and identify if there are issues to alert staff about individual animals.